nuzcraft/wowie-jam-4.0/README.md

 - player progression (new projectiles/speed as score goes up?)
 - enemy progression (increased spawn rates or speed as score goes up?)
 - optional randomization of player/companion/enemy/world/projectile sprites

+### Companion AI workshop

+1. The AI needs to "collaborate" with us.
+2. We can only control the AI movement direction
+3. the AI wants to get away from the enemies
+4. the AI wants to get closer to the player
+5. the AI wants to get closer to the middle of the screen